Social and Economic Policy

 HB 1155 Addressing the collection, sharing, and selling of consumer health data (aka, Washington, My Health, My Data Act).
 Generally, people assume that their healthcare information is private and this privacy is protected by a federal law, HIPAA.
 However, health data collected by certain apps and websites is not covered.
 This bill closes these gaps in privacy protections for healthcare data.
 Privacy is particularly important in regard to certain sensitive healthcare data such as reproductive health care, gender-affirming care, and behavioral health diagnoses.
 Exposure of an individual’s healthcare information could have negative consequences, and concerns about exposure might hinder someone from seeking health information or care.

-• The substitute bill passed by the House Committee on Civil Rights & Judiciary changes the prohibition on the sale of consumer health data to selling consumer health data without authorization.
+The substitute bill passed by the House Committee on Civil Rights & Judiciary changes the prohibition on the sale of consumer health data to selling consumer health data without authorization.
 It modifies the geofencing prohibition to provide that it is unlawful to implement a geofence to collect data from a consumer who enters an in-person health: geofencing around the facility is not illegal by itself.
 It also added several exemptions for deidentified health care information.
+These changes weakened the bill.
+Nevertheless, the substitute bill still provides much needed privacy protection for healthcare information and we support it.

 HB 1168 Providing prevention services, diagnoses, treatment, and support for prenatal substance exposure.
 This bill would provide for increased access to services for children with fetal alcohol spectrum disorders and other prenatal substance disorders, as well as increasing prevention efforts.